Travel Clinics of America is your best choice for receiving high-quality pre-travel care, sound travel advice, and peace of mind.

 Public Transit: compare rates of buses, trains, bus-taxis.

 - Only take taxis with clear, official markings

 - Take day trains whenever possible; night and overnight trains have more robberies

 - Stay alert throughout transit and keep a constant eye on your belongings

 - Sit in a crowded area of the bus or train, ideally near the driver or operator

 Private Cars: to rent or to be driven by a private driver.
 Check driver’s license rules of visiting country and make sure that you will understand and be able to follow the traffic laws.
 Book only with reputable companies that will ensure your safety.

-- ask to remove the marking that identify the car as a rental so to be less conspicuous
+- Ask to remove the markings that identify the car as a rental to be less conspicuous

 Food and Water Rules

 When abroad, choose busy restaurants that look clean and serve made-to-order dishes rather than buffet items that may have been sitting for long periods of time at an unsafe temperature.
 If you must try the food from the street vendors, bring your own utensils and only eat hot foods cooked right in front of you.
 Also make sure that the dishes used are not cleaned in tap water, but in clean, filtered water.
 Bring your own water purification system in the event that you do not have access to safe bottled water.
 If you purchase bottled water, be sure that bottles are sealed before purchase and poke a hole in the bottom of the bottle before disposal to ensure it cannot be refilled and sold as new.